 The Irrefutable Findings on Reincarnation

 Professor Stevenson ensured that his documented cases were diverse.
-He collected cases from the Near and Far East, Africa, India, the U.S., and Britain, among other places.
+He collected cases from the Near and the Far East, Africa, India, the U.S., and Britain, among other places.

 He focused on children who astonished their parents with precise details about places they have previously lived in, people they have met, and even still-living relatives and friends from a past life.